 While marijuana use remains illegal at the federal level, 33 states have legalized medical marijuana use, and 11 states have also legalized recreational use.
 Complicating matters, several states (and New York City) have enacted protections for job seekers and employees who use marijuana.

-In this video, Elizabeth McLean, GoodHire’s legal expert, explains why it’s important for employers to be aware of this bill, as well as their own states’ marijuana laws, for any impact they may have on employment screening and drug testing.
+In this video, Elizabeth McLean, GoodHire’s legal expert, explains why it’s important for employers to be aware of this bill, as well as their own states’ marijuana laws, for any impact they may have on pre-employment drug testing.

 In July of last year, the US House of Representatives introduced the MORE Act, or the Marijuana Opportunity Reinvestment and Expungement Act.
 It’s been gaining a lot of support in the House, both from democrats and some republicans.
 The Act would decriminalize marijuana at the federal level by removing it from the Controlled Substances Act, also known as the CSA.
 If it becomes law, marijuana would no longer be a scheduled drug under the CSA.